dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 ### Creating delete functionality for author's posts

-The final action for this article is to delete the authenticated users blog posts on demand.
+Our next step is to delete the authenticated users blog posts on demand.
 So in AdminController create a new method with the following code:

 ```php
 /**